jamieredding/pair-stairs/e2e/README.md

 ### Pre-requisites

 1. You will need to have playwright installed locally to run the tests.
-2. You will need to start the stack up in e2e mode: `COMPOSE_PATH=docker/h2 make run-e2e-pair-stairs`
+2. You will need to start the stack up in e2e mode: `COMPOSE_PATH=docker/h2 make start-dev-e2e-pair-stairs`
-   - This can be stopped with `COMPOSE_PATH=docker/h2 make stop-e2e-pair-stairs`
+   - This can be stopped with `COMPOSE_PATH=docker/h2 make stop-dev-e2e-pair-stairs`
    - The UI will be visible at `http://localhost:28081/`
+   - You will need to log in with the default credentials
+     - username: `admin@example.com`
+     - password: `password`
    - If you'd prefer to run this against a mysql database instead of h2, set `COMPOSE_PATH=docker/mysql` instead

 Your normal loop for developing tests will look like this: